fschuett/moodle-enrol_oss/README.md

 This module is processed by cron on an hourly basis, as is enrol_cohort equally.

 The module auth_ldap is not automatically processed by cron.
-You can either set up a job yourself as described in

-/auth/ldap/cli/sync_user.php

-or you include auth_ldap in the hourly job.
-For this to work you must use the patch for auth_ldap:

-cd <moodledir>/auth/ldap

-patch <../../enrol/openlml/auth_ldap.patch

-The patch adds a cron() method to the auth_ldap plugin that is executed once an hour.
+There is a scheduled task available but it is deactivated by default.

+Activate it and schedule it for hourly execution.

 Changelog
 ---------
+2016-02-07 add scheduled task, remove auth_ldap.patch

 2016-01-15 replace collatorlib with core_collator

 2015-02-02 optimized teacher record fetching, more debug messages for developers